microsoft/WhatTheHack/027-OSS-Database-Migration/Coach/Solutions/05-online-migration.md

 * \i  drop_fk.sql

+There is no triggers in the application schema.
+Still it is best practice to check for it

+* \out drop_trigger.sql
+* SELECT DISTINCT CONCAT('ALTER TABLE ', event_object_schema, '.', event_object_table, ' DISABLE TRIGGER ', trigger_name, ';')
+FROM information_schema.triggers

 For Azure DMS,  you need to create a migration project

 in DMS wizard, connect to source as the IP from kubectl -n postgresql get svc command